Houston rockets: Astros hit 5 HRs in 2nd, rout Red Sox 13-4

 Alex Bregman grounded out, but Alvarez kept the inning alive with a single.

-Gurriel ended Eovaldi’s night when he hit the fifth and final homer of the inning to center.
+Gurriel put an end to Eovaldi’s night when he hit the fifth and final homer of the inning to center.

-“I had the quick first inning, and tried to do the same thing in the second inning, and they didn’t miss,” Eovaldi said.

 Boston cut into the lead in the third after a two-run home run by J.D.
 Martinez.